-Notice of Pre-AIA or AIA Status

 a signal processor configured to calculate a distance and a relative velocity between the electronic device and an object that reflects the transmission wave, based on a transmission signal transmitted as the transmission wave and a reception signal received as the reflected wave (see Fig. 2, distance/relative-velocity calculating unit 47; pg.
 5, paragraph 0089, the unit “calculates the distances and relative velocities of targets”), wherein

-the signal processor is configured to combine the distance and the relative velocity in accordance with a number of combinations set as a number of times the reception signal is combined (see Fig. 8, distance/relative velocity calculating unit 52; pg.
+the signal processor is configured to combine the distance and the relative velocity a number of combinations (see Fig. 8, distance/relative velocity calculating unit 52; pg.
 5, paragraph 0089, the analyzing unit combines data of distance bins and velocity bins and uses an FFT process on the combinations; pg.
 5, paragraph 0090, “the distance/relative-velocity calculating unit 52 specifies the combinations of the distance bins and the velocity bins at which peaks exist, from the results of the two-dimensional FFT processes.”).

-Regarding claim 2, Kurono further discloses
+Regarding claim 2, Kurono further discloses [Note: what Kurono fails to disclose is strike-through]

 The electronic device according to claim 1, further comprising: a controller (see Fig. 2, processing unit 40; pg.
-3, paragraph 0056, the processing unit 40 controls the whole of the radar device) configured to set the number of combinations, based on at least any of a resolution of the distance, a resolution of the relative velocity, or a frame interval or subframe interval of the transmission wave (see pg.
-2, paragraphs 0036 and 0038, the transmission periods determine the FFT processes).
+3, paragraph 0056, the processing unit 40 controls the whole of the radar device) configured to

 Regarding claim 3, Kurono further discloses

-the controller is configured to perform control to make the electronic device operate in a first operation mode and a second operation mode that are different in a transmission mode of the transmission wave (see pg.
+a controller configured to perform control to make the electronic device operate in a first operation mode and a second operation mode that are different in a transmission mode of the transmission wave (see pg.
 4, paragraph 0065, “The parameter changing unit 42 can change the first transmission period T1 depending on the first processing mode and the second processing mode.”; pg.
 3, paragraph 0058, “The processing unit 40 performs processing in a processing mode selected from a first processing mode and a second processing mode”),

 the first operation mode is a mode in which the electronic device operates with a resolution of the relative velocity that is equal to or greater than a predetermined value (see pg.
 3, paragraph 0058, “Selection of a processing mode is performed, for example, on the basis of contents input to an input unit (not shown in the drawings).
 Also, the processing unit 40 can select a processing mode on the basis of a target detection state (for example, the number of targets and the sizes of targets), the running state of the vehicle A (for example, the velocity of the vehicle A and the type of the road where the vehicle is running), and so on”; pg.
 5, paragraph 0089, “The distance/relative-velocity calculating unit 52 specifies distance bins and velocity bins having predetermined values (levels) or more”; pg.
 2, paragraph 0039, “In the two-dimensional FFT process, a limited distance range and a limited relative velocity range are determined as objects to be processed… it is possible to…improve velocity resolution”), and